-Return your TAG order form by September 7th!
+Return your TAG order form by September 6th!

 TAG, which stands for Teen Advisory Group, is for students with a voracious appetite for reading.
-This group is responsible for reading 20-25 novels between September and March and for selecting the Trendy Twelve titles promoted across the district.
+This group is responsible for reading 20-25 novels between September and March and for selecting the 2020-2021 Trendy Twelve titles promoted across the district.
 This group will also plan and facilitate some extracurricular library activities associated with library programs and promoting reading to our PSMS community.

 TAG titles are available at the PSMS library and at the Johnson County public library.
 Many are available in ebook or audiobook formats through our Axis 360 app.
 Complete information about accessing our digital collection can be found @ https://bluevalleyk12.libguides.com/psm/psms/ebooks

 Every vote affects the outcome, so it is very important that you read ALL the books on our list!
 Remember, you are not just reading for your personal taste but to select those books that will appeal to a wide variety of our students at PSMS and across the district.